abbreviatedman/spellbound/data/quotes.md

 108
 00:04:10,168 --> 00:04:13,169
-Uh...
-God, of course.
+Uh… God, of course.
 It makes sense.

 109
 00:04:13,205 --> 00:04:15,080